LycanLD/LeUnBrIck/README.md

 # 🎧 LeUnBrIck

-> ⚡ Universal Unbricker & Flasher for iPod Nano 7th Gen (2012 & 2015)
+> ⚡ Universal Unbricker & Flasher for iPod Nano 6th & 7th Gen (2012 & 2015)

-`LeUnBrIck.sh` is an all-in-one toolkit for **restoring bricked iPod Nano 7G devices** using DFU/WTF mode.
+`LeUnBrIck` is an all-in-one toolkit for **restoring bricked iPod Nano 6G / 7G devices** using DFU/WTF mode.
 It supports both the 2012 and 2015 hardware revisions and provides options to flash using **wInd3x** or the **ipodscsi** tool.

 ---

 ## 🔧 Features

-- ✅ Restore iPod Nano 7G (2012 & 2015)
+- ✅ Restore iPod Nano 6G and 7G (2012 & 2015)
 - ⚡ Flash WTF & firmware images safely
 - ☁️ Auto-download missing `.MSE` firmware files
 - 🎨 Colorful and clean TUI interface